Japan at the AFC Asian Cup

-Since the 1988 tournament, Japan has qualified for eight consecutive AFC Asian Cups from 1992 to 2019.
-Japan is also the most successful team in the tournament with 4 titles.
+Since the 1988 tournament, Japan has qualified for ten consecutive AFC Asian Cups from 1992 to 2027.
+Japan is also the most successful team in the tournament, with four titles.

-Although having an impressive records, Japan was not a continental football power until 1988, and outside the 1968 Summer Olympics shock, Japan had been regarded as a weak team in the continent.
-It was just after qualified for the 1988 edition and being awarded as host for the 1992 AFC Asian Cup that saw resurgence and rise of football in Japan.
-Overall, Japan missed eight first editions before 1988.
-In response, Japanese football grew rapidly and soon replaced traditional powerhouses like South Korea, Iran and Saudi Arabia as new emerging and eventually, dominant football power in Asia, although recent rise of Australia has posed challenge for Japan's dominant position.
+Despite being a current football powerhouse in Asia, Japan was not considered a continental football power until 1988.
+Outside the 1968 Summer Olympics shock, Japan had been regarded as a weak team in the continent.
+In fact, Japan had missed eight first editions before qualifying in 1988.
+Yet, in qualifying for the 1988 edition, combined with hosting the 1992 AFC Asian Cup, Japanese football grew rapidly and soon replaced traditional powerhouses like South Korea, Iran and Saudi Arabia as the emerging and eventually, a dominant football power in Asia, although the recent rise of Australia has posed a challenge for Japan's dominant position.